MestoloPomello/nlp-write-me/README.md

 - `--num_emails`: how many emails to process, defaults to 5.
 Use -1 for the whole dataset (suggested for the fraud one)
 - `--random_state`: random state for the steps that use it, defaults to a random value.
 Set this if you need to repeat a test on a previous group of emails

+Before the first execution, uncomment the lines 12..15 in `topic_modeling.py` in order to obtain the necessary `nltk` packages.

 ---

 Example: `python ./pipeline.py fraud --num_emails 15000`